davestern/ansible-init/README.md

 In the [ansible best practices](http://docs.ansible.com/playbooks_best_practices.html) the inventory file is called `production`.
 I chose to follow this convention for the inventory of **ansible-init** itself.
 If you prefer a different name for the **ansible-init** inventory (like `inventory`), just change the name of the file and run the `ansible-playbook` with `-i inventory` instead.
 If you prefer different inventory files for your generated project, update the list in the `"Create inventory files"` task in [roles/init/tasks/main.yml](roles/init/tasks/main.yml)

+`roles` is a reserved word: `[WARNING]: Found variable using reserved name: roles`.
+This variable name will change in future versions, probably a breaking change.

 ## Examples

 ### Project